Recombivax HB Side Effects

 Generic Name: hepatitis b pediatric vaccine

-Note: This page contains side effects data for the generic drug hepatitis b pediatric vaccine.
-It is possible that some of the dosage forms included below may not apply to the brand name Recombivax HB.
+Note: This document contains side effect information about hepatitis b pediatric vaccine.
+Some of the dosage forms listed on this page may not apply to the brand name Recombivax HB.

 For the Consumer